Find out if below if you are required to file an FBAR and how a lawyer can help.

 What is the FBAR Filing Deadline?

 The deadline used to be June 30, however, beginning with the 2016 FBARs, the due date has been rolled back to April 15 to coincide with the tax return due date.
 Additionally, the deadline can now be extended.
-If you file an extension for your tax return, your FBAR deadline will be automatically extended to October 15.
+Your FBAR deadline will be automatically extended to October 15 if you fail to file by April 15.

 How will the IRS find out?